-Good time management skills really help students prepare themselves for the challenges of balancing school life.
-Regardless of academic level, student can benefit from a well thought out time budget plan that help's juggle the demands of school, work, and that ever important social life...better known as "me time".
+Effective time management skills help students prepare themselves for the challenges of school life.
+Regardless of academic level, students can benefit from a well thought out plan that help's them meet the demands of school, work, and that ever important social life... better known as "me time".

 Knowledge of exam requirements is critical!
-It is difficult to walk into the ACT, ASVAB, or GED without practice.
-All exams are uniquely designed to meet certain objectives.
+It is difficult to walk into the ACT / SAT, ASVAB, or GED without practice as all exams are uniquely designed to meet certain objectives.
 Maximize your effectiveness by creating and implementing a study plan 6-9 months in advance of sitting these types of exams.
 As your tutor, I will assist you by designing a blended package of review and instruction.

-My goal is simple: thoroughly prepare you for any exam or class.
+My goal is simple: thoroughly prepare my students for any exam or class.
 I will use a variety of teaching strategies to enhance your understanding.
 Most importantly, I am always searching for efficient and effective ways of advancing you forward towards your goals.

 The Armed Services Vocational Aptitude Battery (ASVAB) is used by the military services to determine if a candidate is qualified to enlist in the armed services.